rocketeers/docs/II-Concepts/Tasks.md

 # Tasks

 An important concept in Rocketeer is Tasks : most of the commands you see right above are using predefined Tasks underneath : **Rocketeer\Tasks\Setup**, **Rocketeer\Tasks\Deploy**, etc.
-Now, the core of Rocketeer is you can hook into any of those Tasks to perform additional actions, for this you'll use the `before` and `after` arrays of Rocketeer's config file.
-You can also add Tasks to Rocketeer to use directly via Rocketeer itself by doing `php rocketeer mytask` per example.
+A lot of those are already defined by Rocketeer, but you can add your own tasks to Rocketeer to execute custom actions on your server too.

 A task can be three things :

-- A simple one-line command which will be executed in the latest release's folder, like `composer install`
+- A simple one-line command which will be executed in the latest release's folder, like `composer install`, or an array of one-line commands
 - A closure, giving you access to Rocketeer's core helpers to perform more advanced actions
 - And finally a class, extending the `Rocketeer\Traits\Task` class, giving you full at-home control.
 All custom-made Tasks must have at least an `execute` method.
 And that's all.